 Leopard geckos use the wet hide to regulate their temperature.
-The Leopard gecko moist hide box should be placed in the cooler zone of the terrarium.
+The Leopard gecko moist hide box should be warm but not hot.
 So do not place it right below the basking lamp.
-If Leopard geckos feel the need to cool down they will hide there.

 How To Make A Moist Hide For A Leopard Gecko